 When we support our youngest children in having the opportunity to fulfill their potential, we create the best outcomes in health, education and economic well-being for everyone in North Carolina.

-Brains are built, not born.
-During the first years of life, children’s experiences are built into their bodies — shaping brain development and building the foundation for all future learning, behavior and health.
-Parents play the lead role in their child’s healthy development, but all parents are stretched in the earliest months and years of their child’s life.
-Our state and our communities all have a role to play in providing parents with support they may need at this especially critical time.
-Policies and programs should ensure healthy beginnings at birth, support families with young children and make high-quality child care and learning environments more accessible and affordable to all parents who want them.
-When we support them in their earliest years, we prepare young children to grow, learn and succeed—and our communities, workforce and economy become stronger and more productive.
+Every child, regardless of their race, family income, or zip code, deserves an equitable opportunity to thrive and succeed in life.
+Policies, programs, and funding should ensure healthy beginnings prenatally and at birth, support families with young children, and make high-quality child care and learning environments more accessible and affordable to all parents who want them.
+When we support young children in their earliest years, we prepare them to grow, learn and succeed—and our communities, workforce and economy become stronger and more productive.